uw-acme/acme-lab-documentation/README.md

     |-- whitepapaers        <!-- whitepapers/pulications on Xilinix and FPGA ML applications -->

 ### Discription
-<p>Collection of documents, links and other resources for UW's ACME Lab.
-The majority of these resources are currently tracked as external links and may require CERN or UW authentication and internet connection to access. </p>
+Collection of documents, links and other resources for UW's ACME Lab.
+Some of these resources are currently tracked as external links and may require CERN or UW authentication and internet connection to access.

-<p>To use, just open the folder named after the acme lab groups and view files for a list of links, titles and discriptions to documents and other resources.
-For additional help refer to the README within the group folder.</p>
+To use, just open the folder named after the acme lab groups and view files for a list of links, titles and discriptions to documents and other resources.
+For additional help refer to the README within the group folder.

 ### How to Contribute
 - When making changes to folder or file names, please be thorough in revising every internal link.